SA's Got Talent season 7: Judges auditions

 Acts who were accepted in the open auditions, make it through to the judges audition, where it is televised with a live audience.

 For the judges auditions, there are 5 episodes where hundreds of acts are put through to have a chance to get to the next round – the semifinals, although only 21 acts will get through.

-Semifinals
+Semi-finals

 There are 3 episodes in the semifinal part of this competition.
 Each episode consists of 7 acts.
 There are also 3 result episodes in which 2 acts from each episode are put through to the finals.